This is the easiest way to find your ring size.

 For example, the band on our ring sizers are approximately 6mm wide.
-If you measure your finger to be a size 6.5 but are looking to purchase a ring that has a very fine 1mm band, like our Watermelon Tourmaline Slice rings, then I would suggest you get the tourmaline ring in a size 6.
+If you measure your finger to be a size 6.5 but are looking to purchase a ring that has a fine band, like the Spring Tidal Ring, then I would suggest you get the ring in a size 6.
 Just like if you wanted to get a ring that had a very wide band and big statement stone, I'd recommend going up in size.
 Basically, it comes down to the surface area of the ring on your finger - if it has less surface area you can get away with a smaller ring size but if it has more surface area you should consider a larger ring size.

 Hot and cold days will also affect your sizing.
 Our fingers tend to swell up in hot weather and shrink in cold weather.
 So if it's a super hot summer's day and you're sizing your finger, you need to me mindful that your fingers may be swollen.

 Exercise, alcohol and pregnancy can also affect your ring size.
 Our hands will fluctuate in size throughout the day.
 If you've just been to the gym, you've had a boozy night, or you're heavily pregnant, your fingers will most likely be swollen from increased blood pressure or water retention.